aouertani/blog-automation/README.md

 }
 ```

-#Todos:
+# Todos:
 * Rebuild the image of the app to scrape data and export them to prometheus
 * Create dashboard in grafana using those data to monitor the app
 * expose grafana with to be accessible from outside the cluster
 * add a role to mange the DNS zone
 * add a role to automate the install and expose mysql operator
+* Manage secrets in gcp secrets (vault)